Queenstown Photography Tours

 - Personalized/private tour for solo visitors or small groups (2-4 people)

-- Snacks or picnic lunch together with tea, coffee & bottled water provided
+- Picnic lunch together with tea, coffee & bottled water provided

 - Photographic tuition & guidance